renaud/steacher/prompt.md

 ### Exercise

+Below is the Python coding exercise that I will solve:

 **Task:** Write Python code to read from a CSV file named `temperatures.csv` with columns `Date`, `Sensor1`, and `Sensor2`, and store the first and third columns in a dictionary called `temps`.

 **CSV Content:**